OpenCoverUI/OpenCover.UI/README.md

 ## Getting started

 Please make sure you install OpenCover and it is generating report before installing the plugin.
+The latest OpenCover release can be found [here](https://github.com/opencover/opencover/releases).

 For now, the plugin assumes that OpenCover is installed at %localappdata%\Apps\OpenCover.
 No configuration option is available yet.